sleepymalc/pbb.wtf/content/posts/2022-02-26-Marta/index.md

 "Shift+Cmd+n"   "core.new.folder"
 "Shift+Cmd+f"   "core.new.file"
 ```
-while `Shift + Cmd + n` is the default shortcut to create a new folder in Finder, but there is no such shortcut, or I should say, there is no easy way to create a new file in Finder, hence you get another
+while `Shift+Cmd+n` is the default shortcut to create a new folder in Finder, but there is no such shortcut, or I should say, there is no easy way to create a new file in Finder, hence you get another
 useful shortcut!
-For example, if you want to create a simple `.txt` file, you can just type `Shift + Cmd + f`, then we will see
+For example, if you want to create a simple `.txt` file, you can just type `Shift+Cmd+f`, then we will see
 <p align="center">
 	<img src="./create-new-file.png"/>
 </p>